How to watch Samsung's foldable Unpacked 2023 in Canada

-Samsung’s 2023 foldable Unpacked event is scheduled to take place on Wednesday, July 26th.
+Samsung’s 2023 foldable Unpacked event is scheduled to take place on Wednesday, July 26th at 7am ET/4am PT.

-The event comes roughly six months after the company’s last Unpacked event, where it unveiled the Galaxy S23 series, along with the Galaxy Book3 series.
+The event comes roughly six months after the company’s last Unpacked event, where it unveiled the Galaxy S23 series, along with the Galaxy Book 3 series.

 This is the first time an Unpacked event is taking place in Samsung’s home nation, in Seoul, South Korea.